eddiedunn/terminal/roles/user_setup/COMPLETIONS_WORKFLOW.md

 ## How It Works

 ### 1. Download Step
+- Edit `files/completions_metadata.yml` to add or update completions for any tool or shell.
-- Run the download playbook (e.g., `ansible-playbook playbooks/terminal_setup_download_binaries.yml`).
+- Run the download helper script (e.g., `python3 roles/user_setup/scripts/download_helper.py roles/user_setup`).
-- This will:
+- The script will:
-  - Download all required binaries.
+  - Download all required binaries (from `defaults/main.yml`).
   - Parse `files/completions_metadata.yml` for completions for each tool and shell.
   - For each completion:
-    - If `method: cli`, runs the CLI to generate the completion script.
+    - If `method: cli`, runs the CLI to generate the completion script (e.g., `zoxide init zsh --cmd z`).
     - If `method: url`, downloads the completion script from the upstream URL.
     - If `method: archive`, (future) will extract from the tool's archive.
     - If `method: plugin` or `none`, does nothing (handled by plugin manager or not needed).
-  - Stages all completions in `roles/terminal_setup/files/completions/<shell>/`.
+  - Stages all completions in `roles/user_setup/files/completions/<shell>/`.
+  - As of the current implementation, for zoxide, any 'eval' lines are stripped from the generated zoxide.zsh completion file to avoid double initialization.

 ### 2. Role Install Step
 - When the main role is run, it copies the staged completions from `files/completions/<shell>/` to the user's completions directory: